Ninkasi: Worship

 Ninkasi was already worshiped in the Early Dynastic period, but there is no evidence that she was the tutelary deity of a specific city at any point in time.
-She was instead worshiped as an "universal" deity in various parts of Mesopotamia.
-While a city is mentioned in the Hymn to Ninkasi, it should be understood not as a reference to a hitherto unknown cult center, but rather as a poetic indication that any city where beer was drank can be considered a city of Ninkasi.
+She was instead worshiped as a "universal" deity in various parts of Mesopotamia.
+While a city is mentioned in the Hymn to Ninkasi, it should be understood not as a reference to a hitherto unknown cult center, but rather as a poetic indication that any city where beer was drunk can be considered a city of Ninkasi.

 The worship of Ninkasi is attested in Early Dynastic administrative documents from Shuruppak, the cult center of Sud.
 It is also possible that in the same period she had a sanctuary in Eridu.
 In the Ur III period, she was worshiped in Umma.
 She is also well attested as one of the members of the pantheon of Nippur, where she appears for the first time in offering lists from the Ur III period.
 According to a Middle Babylonian metrological text she had her own temple in this city.
 Two temples of Ninkasi are mentioned in the Canonical Temple List, but their names are lost and their locations are uncertain.
 There is also evidence that she was worshiped in Egiparku, a sanctuary of Ningal in Ur.
 A socle dedicated to her, E-ušumgalanna ("house of the ušumgal," translated by Andrew R. George as "dragon of heaven") was built there by the official Sin-balassu-iqbi, who was active during the period of neo-Assyrian rule over Babylonia, before the rise of the Neo-Babylonian Empire.